-Botulinum toxin type A, better known as botox, is a product used in aesthetic surgery to correct annoying expression lines in the face.
+Botulinum toxin type A, is a product used in aesthetic surgery to correct annoying expression lines in the face.
 The correction occurs because botulinum toxin temporarily paralyzes the muscles responsible for these lines.
 This allows the skin to recover from years of squinting and frowning.

 Since the early 1990s, botulinum toxin has been used to treat disorders such as exaggerated blinking, facial spasms, and muscle contractions affecting partly paralyzed patients.
 These applications have provided sufficient experience to know the product well.
 It is perfectly safe so long as it is used properly.
 The aesthetic effects of botulinum toxin were discovered over a decade ago.
 Since then it has also been successfully used for this purpose.